antoniosehk/antoniosehk.github.io/README.md

 This is a prototype system for helping users to purchase construction materials, developed in [Oxford Global Hackathon 2019 - Toronto](https://www.hackworks.com/en/OxfordHackathonToronto).
 The system is hosted on Google Cloud, developed using Python Flask, sqlite, HTML5, CSS, Javascript.
 [Demo available here](http://34.70.173.88/).

 ### Protein-Protein Interaction Site Prediction System [4th Oct, 2018]
-This is a prototype system for predicting the interacting sites between two protein sequences, based on only sequence input, levaring machine learning technologies, outperforming the state-of-the-art by 15%.
+This is a prototype system for predicting the interacting sites between two protein sequences, based on only sequence input.
+The machine learning models were constructed by Python scikit-learn, outperforming the state-of-the-art by a ROC of 15%.
 This piece of work has been published in [Nature Scientific reports](https://www.nature.com/articles/s41598-018-32834-z).
+[Demo available here](http://p2k.uwaterloo.ca).

 ## Awards